 Architectural roofing or shingles were developed in the 1980s as an improvement from your typical 3-tab and asphalt shingles which only had a limited lifespan.
 As the name suggests, this roofing material has also been highly demanded in the market since the embossed look can easily catch the attention of passersby and architectural enthusiasts.

-But before we can start comparing which one of the two roofing materials is better, we have to first look at the advantages that each of these materials offers and what is their unique characteristics.
+But before we can start comparing architectural roof vs regular roof, we have to first look at the advantages that each of these materials offers and what is their unique characteristics.

 One of the most common and highly sought-after roofing material in the market is architectural shingles which are known for being durable and long-lasting.
 As the name suggests, this type of shingles has a three-dimensional appeal that makes it stand out with an embossed look.
 This gives it a more classy theme since most roofs are flat.